yesteph/kubernetes-dev-training/day-1/ex-1/README.md

     2. Hint: Which registry is accessible by default?

 Questions:

-3. Where is launched the corresponding container?
+1. Where is launched the _nginx_ container?
-4. How do you display corresponding logs?
+2. How do you display corresponding logs?

 ## Installation of Minikube